ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 **NOTICE**: This document is a work-in-progress for researchers and implementers.
 It reflects recent spec changes and takes precedence over the [Python proof-of-concept implementation](https://github.com/ethereum/beacon_chain).

-At the current stage, development teams are encouraged to treat the "Shard chains and crosslink data" section as reasonably close to the expected final form and worth starting development if they have spare resources, but the "Updates to the beacon chain" section, while fundamentally feature-complete, is still expected to undergo very considerable revision and review.
+At the current stage, Phase 1 is, while fundamentally feature-complete, is still subject to change.
+Development teams with spare resources may consider starting on the "Shard chains and crosslink data" section; at least basic properties, such as the fact that a shard block can get created every slot and is dependent on both a parent block in the same shard and a beacon chain block at or before that same slot, are unlikely to change, though details are likely to undergo similar kinds of changes to what Phase 0 has undergone since the start of the year.

 ## Table of contents